 We’re one step closer to figuring it out, because today’s his birthday!

-Hector is designated Cheerful, because traits have so little effect on literally everything that he might as well get the most innocuous one.
+Hector is designated Cheerful, because traits have so little effect on literally anything that he might as well get the most innocuous one.
 (Ex: Does anyone actually remember Claudia’s traits?
 But we do remember her nationality, destructive habits, fatal flaws and raison d’être.)
 Cheerful seems analogous to Claudia’s Goofball trait (that’s one!) but less annoying.
 He blossoms from his nondescript pudgy form to a stunning physical being, yet another example of how AI trying in earnest is much funnier than whatever visual joke a human could construct:

 He wants to be a goofy mama’s boy with an intentionally incoherent fashion sense?
 I’ll take it!